import the data# ratings doesn't include movie names so merge with ids to get namesratings = pd.read_csv("archive/rating.csv", parse_dates=['timestamp'])ids = pd.read_csv("archive/movie.csv")ratings = pd.merge(ratings, ids, on='movieId', how='left')# Find each movie's mean ratingavg_ratings = rating

 2.0

-The issue continues to hold even even as we raise the minimum amount of reviews to 15:
+Once we raise the minimum amount of reviews to 5, this issue goes away:

 Title